JMcHale/JMcHale/README.md

 - 👋 Hi, I’m @JMcHale
 - 👀 II love making things, learning, and continuously improving everything I do
-- 🌱 I'm always looking for opportunities, and at the moment am horribly interested in anything data or code
+- 🌱 At the moment am horribly interested in digital twins and using them to improve the way we look at optimising physical processes

 Currently...
 - Doing a PhD at the University of Leeds

 Qualifications:
+- MEng Chemical Engineering
 - CS50 Introduction to Computer Science
-- MEng Chemical Engineering

 Language toolbox:
-- HTML
-- CSS
-  - Bootstrap
 - C
 - Python
 - SQL